Seraphim Rose: Works

+The Orthodox Word

 Using a hand-cranked printing press at his Geary Boulevard bookstore, Rose founded the bimonthly magazine The Orthodox Word in January 1965; this periodical is still published on modern presses today.

-Rose also wrote many works, among those published are God's Revelation to the Human Heart, Orthodoxy and the Religion of the Future, Nihilism: The Roots of the Revolution of the Modern Age, and The Soul After Death.
+Authorship

+Rose authored many books.
+In his own lifetime, he published Orthodoxy and the Religion of the Future and The Soul After Death.
+During his lifetime, Rose conceived of a comprehensive work titled The Kingdom of Man and the Kingdom of God, which would be an analysis of what he saw as the falsehoods of modernity in contrast to the truth of the Orthodox faith.
+Rose shelved the project, and only one chapter of the work would be published posthumously in 1994 under the title of Nihilism: The Roots of the Revolution of the Modern Age.

+Other posthumous publications of Rose's works have been produced, including Genesis, Creation and Early Man, a collection of Rose's commentaries, letters, notes, and lectures defending creationist views, which was first published in 2000.
+A 1978 essay he wrote for The Orthodox Word defending Saint Augustine from some Orthodox critics was published independently by the St. Herman of Alaska Brotherhood as The Place of Blessed Augustine in the Orthodox Church.

+Lectures

+Rose also lectured about the Orthodox religion.
+One of these lectures, given at the University of California, Santa Cruz in 1981, was published as God's Revelation to the Human Heart.
+In the summer of 1975, he gave a lecture series styled as an "Orthodox Survival Course".

+Work as a translator

+Rose was also a prolific translator.
 He was the first to translate and print Michael Pomazansky's Orthodox Dogmatic Theology into English.
-Rose translated his own books into Russian, and they were circulated widely as samizdat within the Soviet Union, although they were not formally published until after the fall of the Communist regime.

 He was also one of the first American Eastern Orthodox Christians to translate major works of several Church Fathers into English.
 As such, he produced the first English translation of selected letters of Barsanuphius of Gaza and John the Prophet which were to be read out aloud at meals to his young monastic disciples and were later published by the St. Herman of Alaska Brotherhood.

-Controversies
+Rose translated his own books into Russian, and they were circulated widely as samizdat within the Soviet Union, although they were not formally published until after the fall of the Communist regime.

+Philosophical views

 Toll houses

 Although most of Rose's works were widely received within the Orthodox community, a few raised controversy.
 The most notable of these was The Soul After Death, which describes certain "aerial toll houses" described by various Church Fathers and saints.
 According to this teaching, every human soul must pass a series of these stations after death as part of their initial judgment by God, where they will be accused of specific sins and possibly condemned to hell.

-Though vehemently opposing Rose's teaching on this subject, Archbishop Lazar Puhalo indicated that he considered Rose to be a "true ascetic", and that he respected the sincerity of Seraphim's monastic life and intentions.
-In one of his vlogs, Archbishop Lazar said of Rose: "Father Seraphim Rose was an astonishing ascetic.
-He had a great ascetic life.
-He had enormous struggles, enormous inner struggles, and he struggled with them in really great asceticism.
-So I don't want anybody to denigrate or think anyone is denigrating Father Seraphim Rose's ascetic struggle.
-It really was a great ascetic struggle, and there should be a reverence and a respect for that. … Again, I want people to have a reverence for Father Seraphim Rose’s ascetic struggle, and to acknowledge that, and see that there was a special spark there, in that he had enormous internal struggles, and that he saw those through to the end of his life.
-And that is a great virtue and a great reason to have a certain reverence for Father Seraphim."